Using Materials (chemistry only)

 - sacrificial protection (when a more reactive metal than iron is attached to the object to prevent iron from rusting)

-Corrosion can be prevented by using a physical barrier (e.g. applying a coating such as greasing, painting, or plastic).
-Aluminium has an oxide coating that protects the metal from further corrosion.
+Corrosion can also be prevented by using a physical barrier (e.g. applying a coating such as greasing, painting, or plastic).

 Electrolysis can be used to put a thin layer of a metal on an object that you don't want to corrode.
 An example is steel cutlery being electroplated with silver.
 It requires: